-While you cannot venture out and explore your city or the neighborhood, there are no restrictions on exploring your own home.
-And believe me when I say this: there are plenty of items strewn across your home that are potential subjects for macro photography.
+While you cannot venture out and explore your city or the neighborhood, there are no restrictions on exploring your own home for photography ideas.
+And believe me when I say this: there are plenty of items strewn across your house that are potential subjects for macro photography.

 While you might think that macro photography requires specific macro gear, you can actually shoot macro using just a standard kit lens (or any other lens you have).